Q. Hello Denny, I noticed your stacker antenna. I'm curious about the estimated range of this antenna. Thank you

 A. Hi Michael,

-The truthful about antenna range.
+The truth about antenna range.
 Under normal circumstances TV broadcast signals are designed to travel no more than 60 to 80 miles with few exceptions.
 If they were to travel further signals from one City would interfere with those from another City.
 The 60 to 80 mile broadcast circles are called broadcast markets.
 The broadcast signals are intended to be limited to their markets by the broadcaster's and power limitations set forth by the FCC.
 Many antenna range estimates are exaggerated from 30% to as much as 400% depending upon how dishonest the antenna manufacturer or dealer is.
 I think the following quote says it all.

 Quote: "Antenna marketing is a racket in that the less honest you are, the more antennas you sell.
 (Nobody goes to court over a TV antenna.)
 Gain and Range figures published by antenna makers are mostly useless, except maybe for comparing antennas by the same maker".
 Author, Ken Nist HDTV Primer